radevgit/zelen/docs/MZN_CORE_SUBSET.md

 - ✅ `array[1..n] of var 0.0..1.0` → `model.floats(n, 0.0, 1.0)`
 - ✅ Index set size calculation from expressions
 - ✅ Constrained element domains for all types
-- ❌ Parameter arrays (not yet implemented)
+- ✅ Parameter arrays with initialization - **Phase 4**
-- ❌ Array initialization expressions
+- ❌ Parameter arrays without initializer (Phase 2)

 #### NOT Supported in Phase 1